-To share the joy of great musical performance with our audience – together we are music.
+To share the joy of great musical performance with our community – together we are music.

-Now in its 63rd season, Augusta Symphony is the primary professional orchestra for the 768,000 residents of Augusta’s River Region and pursues its mission through annual symphonic, Pops, and chamber concerts that reach approximately 15,000 people each year.
-Via its education and outreach programs, Augusta Symphony further strives to foster broad accessibility to live classical music performance and a lifelong appreciation of the art form among people of all ages, backgrounds, and means.
-Augusta Symphony’s outreach programs currently serve approximately 27,000 youth and adults in communities within a 75-mile radius from Augusta.
+Now in its 69th season, Augusta Symphony is the primary professional orchestra for Augusta’s River Region and pursues its mission through annual symphonic, Pops, and family concerts that reach about 20,000 people each year.
+Via Community Chords Music Education, Veterans Outreach, and Group Music Therapy programs, the Augusta Symphony further strives to foster broad accessibility to live classical music performance and a lifelong appreciation of the art form among people of all ages, backgrounds, and means.
+Community Chords currently serve about 27,000 youth and adults in communities within a 75-mile radius from Augusta.

-Founded in 1954 under the baton of Music Director Harry M. Jacobs, Augusta Symphony has evolved from a small group of 15 musicians to an 85-member professional ensemble and leading regional orchestra.
-Maestro Jacobs led the Symphony until 1991 and since then Augusta Symphony has had three music directors: Donald Portnoy from 1991-2009, Shizuo Z Kuwahara from 2009-2016, and is now happy to welcome Maestro Dirk Meyer for his first season as Music Director.
-During its sixty-three years of growth, Augusta Symphony’s musicianship has enhanced, the acoustic quality of its performances has improved, and programming and outreach have increased to broaden Augusta Symphony’s role in the community and engage audiences of all ages and levels of music knowledge.
-None of this progress would have been possible without the support of three dedicated groups of volunteers: the Augusta Symphony Guild, the Augusta Symphony League, and Friends of Augusta Symphony, along with the support of all of our donors and patrons.
+Founded in 1954 under the baton of Music Director Harry M. Jacobs, the Augusta Symphony has evolved from a small group of 15 musicians to an 85-member professional ensemble and leading regional orchestra.
+The Augusta Symphony has been led by four talented conductors: Harry Jacobs until 1991, Donald Portnoy from 1991-2009, Shizuo Z Kuwahara from 2009-2016, and Maestro Dirk Meyer, who is in his sixth season as Music Director.
+During its 65 years of growth, the Augusta Symphony’s musicianship has enhanced, the acoustic quality of its performances has improved, and programming and outreach have increased to broaden the Symphony’s role in the community and engage audiences of all ages and levels of music knowledge.
+None of this progress would have been possible without the support of three dedicated groups of volunteers: the Augusta Symphony Guild, the Augusta Symphony League, and Friends of the Augusta Symphony, along with the support of all of our donors and patrons.